milofultz/milofultz.github.io/_posts/2020-10-17-tod-python.md

 * Pulls most recent MIT from [Track]({{ site.baseurl }}{% post_url 2020-10-12-track-python %}) when starting a new set of daily tasks
 * Allows pulling of completed tasks for [Track's]({{ site.baseurl }}{% post_url 2020-10-12-track-python %}) accomplishment tracking

+---

+Tasks on screen are shown as below.
+On the left is the task number, followed by the task name, and lastly the time spent on that task so far, if any.
+Time spent can be changed manually or can be changed automatically through use of the timer.
+A green task represents a completed task.

 <img src="{{site.url}}/assets/20201017tod/tod1.png">
 <img src="{{site.url}}/assets/20201017tod/tod2.png">